-Regardless of the reason, applying for jobs is not on anyone’s top ten list of favourite pastimes.
+Regardless of the reason, doing a job application is not on anyone’s top ten list of favourite pastimes.
 It can be a time-consuming process that is emotionally draining.
 This is, however, one task that should not be undertaken haphazardly and must be given the effort needed to yield positive results.

 The first step in any job application process is to update your curriculum vitae (CV) with your latest employment history and recognised achievements.
 Having a presentable CV is essential for success in the job application process, but this is only the beginning of the process.
 Next, you will have to consider how to go about finding and landing the job that is right for you.